 Full-time students can complete the 120-credit degree program in four years.

-Coursework in the Spanish major can be completed in as little as one year (30 credits) in addition to the Mercy College General Education required courses and electives (90 credits).
+Coursework in the Spanish major can be completed in as little as one year (30 credits) in addition to the Mercy University General Education required courses and electives (90 credits).
 Students transferring credits from another school or program may be able to complete the program more quickly.

 Yes, faculty are always ready to help students with questions about what courses to take, the sequencing of courses, and career opportunities, including internships and cooperative education.